 I started at Bus Stop Liquors, a corner store on the border of Bayview and Portola.
-If their Instagram account is any indication, Bus Stop is proud as hell of their cutty bangs, which they display in a "Magic Liquor Locker."
+If their Instagram account is any indication, Bus Stop is deeply proud of their cutty bangs, which they display in a "Magic Liquor Locker."

 When I arrived, I spotted them immediately, but saw that the store used a numbering system rather than individually labeling bags with names.

-The guy working the counter—friendly as hell and wearing an incredible, Cosby-esque sweater—told my friend Nick and I that yes, some people do call them "cutty bangs," but really you should just call them by their real names.
-Then, he handed us this huge, crazy-ass menu.
-There was Cutty Bang, High Speed, and many more creative ones, such as the Pocahontas, the Ciroc-olada, and the Steph Curr-Tea, made with an iced-tea-flavored energy drink.
-Forty-six different types, to be exact.
+The guy working the counter—young, affable, and wearing an incredible Cosby sweater—told my friend Nick and I that yes, some customers do call them "cutty bangs," but at Bus Stop, you should just call them by their real names.
+He then handed us an enormous menu on a clipboard.
+There was Cutty Bang, High Speed, and many more creative mixes, such as the Pocahontas, the Ciroc-olada, and the Steph Curr-Tea—named for the Golden State Warriors player Steph Curry—made with an iced-tea-flavored energy drink.
+We had our pick of 46 different types of cutty bangs, to be exact.

-I asked what was with the numbering system.
-"People copy our names," he told me.
+I asked why the store used a numbering system.
+"People copy our names," the counter man told me.
 "We come up with all of them."
 (Interestingly, this same claim was made by a co-owner of Charlie's Pharmacy in 2011.)

-For no particular reason, I went with a drink called a Cookie Monster: "Bleu Passion"-flavored Alizé combined with a mini bottle of Three Olives vodka, a mini bottle of Absolut (unclear why two different vodkas are used, but whatever), a mini bottle of Bacardi, and a blueberry-flavored New York seltzer.
+For no particular reason, I went with a drink called a Cookie Monster: "Bleu Passion"-flavored Alizé combined with a mini bottle of Three Olives vodka, a mini bottle of Absolut (unclear why two different vodkas are used, but that's the entropic beauty of the drinks), a mini bottle of Bacardi, and a blueberry-flavored New York seltzer.

 "What's the most popular?"
 I asked while being rang up.